vytasrgl/ChatScript/wiki/ChatScript-Json.md

 Using queries, you could get all values of an array.
 Or all fields of an object.
 Or all JSON facts where the field is the id.
 You could manually write script to walk the entire tree.
-But more likely you will use `^JSONPATH` to retrieve specific pieces of data you want.
-For example, you could do a query on the value returned by `^JSONOPEN` as subject, to find out how many array elements there are.
-Then use `^JSONPATH` to walk each array element to retrieve a specific field buried within.
+But more likely you will use `^jsonpath` to retrieve specific pieces of data you want.
+For example, you could do a query on the value returned by `^jsonopen` as subject, to find out how many array elements there are.
+Then use `^jsonpath` to walk each array element to retrieve a specific field buried within.
 Note- for things like primitive null, null arrays, null strings, null objects, these are represented as "null" and the corresponding fact flag tells you the kind of value it is.

-You can also ask CS to show those out visually using `^JSONtree`.
+You can also ask CS to show those out visually using `^jsontree`.

 Note that the facts created are all transient and disappear at the end of the volley unless you have forced them to stay.
-Forcing them to stay is generally a bad idea because it will congest your user topic data file, slowing it down or exceeding its capacity, and because those facts may then collide with new facts created by a new `^JSONOPEN` on a new volley.
+Forcing them to stay is generally a bad idea because it will congest your user topic data file, slowing it down or exceeding its capacity, and because those facts may then collide with new facts created by a new `^jsonopen` on a new volley.
 The array and object ids are cleared at each volley, so you will be reusing the same names on new unrelated facts.

 Using the flag values, it is entirely possible to reconstruct the original JSON from the facts (if the root